 Categories: Grants & Scholarships, Peace & Justice, Racial Justice, Special Offerings

 Tags: Action Aid Program, African Immigrant and Minority Services, bec davis, Community Treehouse Center, Cultivate South Park, El Espino Agro Entrepreneurs, Elizabeth Swee, Franklin County Workers Benefit Council, grants, Healthy Planet Cleaning Cooperative, INDY/ALICE Ambassadors, Mandy Adams-Henderson, One Great Hour of Sharing, Pat Osoinach, Phil Tom, phyllis edwards, Presbyterian Committee on the Self-Development of People, rev. karen brown, rev. wayne steele, samantha davis, Sandy Beach Women’s Cooperative, Special Offerings, susan dobkins, The CASOE Group, warriors on wheels of metropolitan detroit, Western Mopan Farmers Cooperative Society Limited, Youth As Resources

 Tags: beach women's cooperative, chairperson of the presbyterian committee, committee on the self-development, detroit michigan $15,000, disadvantaged people to help, fargo north dakota, fargo north dakota $10,000, group members, low-income group, low-income group members, north dakota $10,000, oppressed and disadvantaged, oppressed and disadvantaged people, partnerships with oppressed and disadvantaged, presbyterian committee, presbyterian committee on the self-development, sandy beach women's cooperative, self-development of people, task force, task force chair

-Ministries: Gender & Racial Justice, Urban Ministry, Presbyterian Committee on the Self-Development of People, Special Offerings
+Ministries: Gender, Racial and Intercultural Justice, Urban Ministry, Presbyterian Committee on the Self-Development of People, Special Offerings